cesar-ilharco/acl-2020/_pages/calls/papers.md

 <p align="justify">Note: The supplementary material does not count towards page
 limit and should not be included in paper, but must be submitted separately using the appropriate field on the submission website.
 Appendix may consist of up to four (4) pages.</p>
+<h2>PRESENTATION REQUIREMENT</h2>
+<p align="justify">All accepted papers must be presented at the conference to appear in the proceedings.
+Authors of papers accepted for presentation at ACL-IJCNLP 2021 must notify the program chairs by the camera-ready deadline if they wish to withdraw the paper.</p>
+<p align="justify">At least one author of each accepted paper must register for ACL-IJCNLP 2021
+by the early registration deadline.</p>
 <h2>CONTACT INFORMATION</h2>
 General chair:<br/>
 Chengqing Zong, Institute of Automation, Chinese Academy of Sciences<br/>